 Offers lab experience in finishing methods and techniques on a construction project.
 Course Lab Supply fee of $10 for materials applies.

 Provides basic knowledge of the materials and methods used in heavy civil, commercial, and residential construction projects.
 Includes lectures, site visits and laboratory work.
 Curriculum covers CSI Divisions 06-39.
 Software fee of $5 applies.
-Lab access fee of $45 applies.
+Lab access fee of $45 for computers applies.

 Designed for students interested in heavy/civil construction and design.
 Studies plans, standards and specifications for infrastructure construction.
 Emphasizes roadway systems, highway and bridge construction utilized in the heavy civil construction industry.
 Utilizes current project plans.
 May include site visits and guest lecturers as appropriate.